 A study of the key events in the life of Ellen G. White (1827-1915) and her major theological contribution.
-Offered alternate years.
-Identical to HIST 486.

-RELH 487 Natural Theology: A Historical Survey
+RELH 487 Natural Theology: A Historical Survey 3-4 units

 A historical survey, beginning with the Middle Ages, of different approaches to the question of faith and reason, or what can be known of God by rational inquiry alone, within Christian thought.
-Identical to ніят 487.
-Prerequisite: Consent of the instructor.

-3-4 units RELH 488 Protestant Thought in the Twentieth Century

-An examination of the major figures, issues, and resources of contemporary Protestant theology.
-Identical to HIST 488.
+RELH 488 Protestant Thought in the Twentieth Century 3-4 units An examination of the major figures, issues, and resources of contemporary Protestant theology.

 RELH 497 Proseminar Identical to HIST 497.
-Prerequisite: Consent of the instructor.